The World’s Most Iconic Hiking Trails Every Trekker Should Experience

 Furthermore, many hikers underestimate the "gear-terrain mismatch."
 Using lightweight trail runners on the sharp volcanic scree of Iceland’s Laugavegur can lead to catastrophic footwear failure.
 This leaves the trekker stranded with injured feet in a region where the nearest rescue could be hours or days away by foot.

-Strategic Execution: Mastering the Great Trails
+Mastering Great Trails

 The Himalayan Standard: Everest Base Camp via Gokyo Ri